-As a result of SB 98 and AB 130, the state has suspended the reporting of performance indicators in the CA School Dashboard for 2020-21 and 2021-22, respectively, and therefore, Summit Public Schools has focused our efforts on evaluating available state and local data to identify our LCAP areas of need.
+Summit Public Schools continues to focus our efforts on evaluating available state and local data to identify our LCAP areas of need.
 Based on review and analysis of available state data and our internal tracking, we have identified several areas of low performance.
 Through the LCAP process and educational partner feedback, we will be implementing several actions to improve our performance moving forward that will be included in our LCAP actions below.

-5% Chronic absenteeism rate for SY22, through April 1st: To address the overall low performance in Chronic Absenteeism, Summit is continuing to invest in our Comprehensive Attendance and Absence Program (Action 3.4), with regular contacts to caregivers when students don't show up for school and more intensive interventions for students with high numbers of absences.
-In addition, we expect our deepening investment in building parent community, through our Community Engagement Team and Parent Organization & Community Events (Action 3.1 and 3.7), to help improve attendance for students whose families we are able to strongly engage.
+Chronic Absenteeism: While Chronic Absenteeism was not reported on the CA School dashboard, at the end of last year our chronic absenteeism rate was 16%.
+To address the overall low performance in Chronic Absenteeism, Summit is continuing to invest in our Comprehensive Attendance and Absence Program (Action 3.4), with regular contacts to caregivers when students don't show up for school and more intensive interventions for students with high numbers of absences.
+In addition, we expect our deepening investment in building parent communities, through our Community Engagement Team and Parent Organization & Community Events (Action 3.1 and 3.7), to help improve attendance for students whose families we are able to strongly engage.